 Translation, rotation, and scale

-- Absolute - Changes the position of an object in 3D in relation to the stage.
+- Absolute - Displays the 3D position, rotation, and scale of an object in 3D in relation to the stage.

 X, Y, and Z values for translation, rotation, and scale

-- The third row represents scale.
-Click the link button to apply the same scaling adjustment to the X, Y, and Z axes.
+- Scale - The third row represents scale.
+Click the Scale uniformly button to apply the same scaling values along the x-, y-, and z-axes.

 Property Description Border color Click the color swatch to choose the color for the element's border.
-Border width Sets the width of the border in either pixels or points.
-Style Lets you set the border style of an element to one of the following:
+Border width The width of the border in either pixels or points.
+Style The border style.
+You can select one of the following:

-Corner radius Sets the rounding radius in pixels, points, or percentages.
+Corner radius The rounding radius in pixels, points, or percentages.
 By default, the corners are set to the same radius.
-Click the link button to set them separately.
+Click the Keep identical button to set each corner separately.

-Property Description Overflow Sets how content is handled when it overflows its container:
+Property Description Overflow How content is handled when it overflows its container:

 visible- Content shows outside the container.